AskNotion

 In short

-AskNotion — Build and deploy custom AI agents across every channel with modular building blocks.
-Best for Developers building custom, multi-agent AI assistants with modular components, Businesses automating customer support, lead qualification, and document processing, Teams needing multi-channel conversational AI (Slack, Discord, WhatsApp, etc.).
+AskNotion — Build and deploy governed AI agents for support, sales, and operations across every channel.
+Best for Developers building custom, multi-agent AI assistants, Businesses automating support, sales, and operations, Teams needing multi-channel conversational AI.
 Free to start; paid plans from $25/mo.

 What's new in AskNotion